cyclst/DiamondKata/README.md

 #### Step 6:

-Can we come up with a formula for internal spaces?
-It looks like for any row with 2 numbers in (i.e. not rows with just a 0 in), we can say internal spaces (i) can be expressed as length of the row (2n+1) minus the 2 numbers in the row, which can be reduced to 2n-1
+Can we come up with a formula for internal spaces for each row?
+It looks like for any row with 2 numbers in (i.e. not rows with just a 0 in), we can say internal spaces (i) can be expressed using the same formula as before (2n+1) minus the 2 numbers in the row, which looks like 2n+1-1.
+This can be reduced to 2n-1.

 Let's give it a whirl: